Recent attacks like WannaCry and NotPetya have highlighted an alarming trend towards a new era of global, distributed cybercrime.

 Implementing TCVM methodology gives organisations the ability to be proactive against threats, greatly reducing the chance of damaging attacks and data breaches.
 It also enables dynamic security programs that can adapt as the threat landscape evolves and the organisation grows.

-Sourced by Ravid Circus, VP Products at Skybox Security
+Sourced from Ravid Circus, VP Products at Skybox Security